So you are planning on bringing home a

 & Canadian Tire for wood pellets

-Other Brands of food we approve:
+Other Brands of food we approve / have used:

 -